nuntawatt/nuntawatt/README.md

 <p align="center">
   <h1 align="center"> About Me
-<p></p>Hello!
+  Hello!
 I’m a Computer Science student who enjoys experimenting with coding and design.
 My journey in web development has just begun, focusing on frontend and backend technologies,
 with a growing interest in UX/UI design and full-stack development.</p></h1>
 <br><br>